quanted/temp_config/README.md

 # Environment handling for QED

-temp_config first looks through a set list of environments in server_configs.json, then if a matching IP or HOSTNAME doesn't exist in that file, temp_config runs its original routine where it automatically determines the environment to use.
+temp_config first looks through a set list of environments in server_configs.json, then if a matching SERVER_NAME doesn't exist in that file, temp_config runs its original routine where it automatically determines the environment to use.

 ### Current environment files
 	1. cgi_docker_*.env - environments for old cgi servers.